Ylvauk/react-router/README.md

 1. What dependencies is the application currently using?
 Where can I find information on them?
-2. What is the purpose of `ReactDOM.render()`?
+2. What is the purpose of `root.render()`?
 What file is this method being called in?
 3. Where are the components of our application located?
 Why might we want to separate them into their own folders?